Estonia Food Guide

 Kohuke (Curd Snack)

-A sweet curd snack coated in chocolate.
-It's a popular treat enjoyed by both children and adults.
+A sweet curd snack coated in chocolate, eaten by kids and grown-ups alike.

 Mannavaht (Semolina Pudding)